LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/September/week-of-september-24th.md

 * Brand Level data export grid - in the ‘Brand Data Export’ panel
 * Sales Conversion Trend - new visualization in the ‘Brand Summary’ panel

+{: .notice}
-These metrics are enabled out of the box and is available to all report builder enabled customers.
+These metrics are enabled out of the box and are available to all report builder enabled customers.

 <div class="important">
 <b>Note:</b>